eduardz1/Master-Thesis/chapters/sota.typ

   cal(A) Lambda &= cal(B).
 $

-Here we see the benefit of @HDG: by rewriting the system in a way that depends only on the degrees of freedom of the faces ($Lambda$), we can significantly reduce the size of the unknowns in the sparse system that is fed to the sparse solver, a topic that we discussed in @sparse-solvers.
+Here we see the benefit of @HDG: by rewriting the system in a way that depends only on the #lower[@DOF:long] of the faces ($Lambda$), we can significantly reduce the size of the unknowns in the sparse system that is fed to the sparse solver, a topic that we discussed in @sparse-solvers.
 A summary of the algorithm can be seen in @forward-problem.
 The final system results in a very sparse matrix, solving it efficiently is one of the most challenging aspects of @HDG.
 As an example, #cite(<x-GPUHDG>, form: "prose") take advantage of the sparsity structure inherent in their problem to write an optimized _ad-hoc_ kernel to solve the system iteratively.

 #block(breakable: false, forward-acoustic-problem-alg())

 We will not discuss the @HDG method in any more detail as that would be out of scope for this work.
 Further reading and references can be found in the bibliography, in particular in the works of @x-AdjointHDG and @x-HDG.
-The performance analysis will focus on the first two matrices $AA_e$ and $CC_e$ in particular with the others being relatively inexpensive to compute.
+The performance analysis will specifically focus on the first two matrices $AA_e$ and $CC_e$ with the others being relatively inexpensive to compute.
 As a final remark, the key to an efficient @HDG implementation is a performant construction of the various matrices necessary to build the final system and optimized operations between the matrices.